EmmanueleVilla/quantum_tests/README.md

 Try a new method to calculate the fitness and evolve the QCNN... using the basis encoding so we can merge the QCNN with Grover! (superposition_fitness_check.py).
 The oracle encoding and creation works, now trying with a bigger graph..

 #### Test 8
-Trying the oracle training with a 3x4 graph.
-Train data composed by nearly 400 graphs, 45% valid and 55% invalid.
+Trying the oracle training with a 4x4 graph.
+Train data composed by nearly 700 graphs, 50:50 distribution.
 [IN PROGRESS]